 Tips for You and Your Kid’s Big Flying Day

-7. Pack lunch, snacks and extra money for food purchases once kids get past security screening, so they don’t have to beg the Flight Attendant for more pretzels and drinks.
+7. Pack lunch, snacks and a debit card for food purchases once kids get past security screening, so they don’t have to beg the Flight Attendant for more pretzels and drinks.
 In addition to giving kids snacks, give them a pre-loaded gift card or debit card.
 Many airlines have stopped accepting cash in the cabin for food purchases and headset rentals, so your children will need to have plastic on hand.

 8. Make sure your child has a few books or quiet toys, essential medication (though flight attendants will not administer it during flight), an extra set of eyeglasses, change of clothes, all contact info, a cellphone, and a prepaid calling card just in case of a cellphone mishap.